 Another concern in driveway grade is the visibility of the driveway.
-A driveway that slopes downward and connects with a roadway on a horizontal curve that has super-elevation, has sight distance problems.
+Sometimes a downgrade of a driveway, together with roadway super-elevation, especially on a horizontal curve, can lead to sight distance problems.
 Guidance for this concern is also found in Standard Index 515 (Sheet 6).